isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <u>Toffa's notes </u>
 <br>Extracting the coconut milk (for 300 g of rice)
 1. First extraction (thick coconut milk): add 300 ml of warm water to the grated coconut. <br>Massage the grated coconut with water before squeezing.
 Use a coconut bag or squeeze it over a strainer or sieve.
 The extraction will yield  more than 300 ml, as the coconut has moisture in it.
-After squeezing , set aside 150 ml for the *nasi lemak*.
+After squeezing, set aside 150 ml for the *nasi lemak*.
 The rest will go into the <i>opor ayam</i>.
 2. Second extraction (thin coconut milk): add 300 ml of warm water to the grated coconut. <br>Set aside 150 ml for the *nasi lemak*.
 The rest will go into the <i>opor ayam</i>.
 3. Third extraction (thin coconut milk): add 300 ml of warm water to the grated coconut. <br>The extraction is for the *nasi lemak*.
 Do not discard the coconut, in case more coconut milk is needed later.